Related Pages: Smart Growth Action Plan NEP GPRA Reports

 Limited Development

-Landowners may wish to protect property that has conservation value, but are not able to sacrifice what may be their most valuable asset.
-Limited development can serve as a workable alternative for landowners seeking to preserve their land, and are in need of some direct financial gain from their property.
+Landowners may wish to protect property that has conservation value but are not able to sacrifice what may be their most valuable asset.
+Limited development can serve as a workable alternative for landowners seeking to preserve their land and need some direct financial gain from their property.

 On appropriate parcels of land, and with a cooperating developer, some development can occur while the remaining land is permanently protected through one or more of the methods described here.
 The new development should be strategically located to preserve the property’s most critical scenic and natural resources, and the landowner will receive a cash return from the property.
 This land conservation method is sometimes referred to as Conservation or Open Space Development.